josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     unittest.main()
 ```

-This is invaluable, and something that many times require an external tool set to validate (for example in Java you have the class [Robot](https://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html)).
+This is invaluable, and something that many times requires an external toolset to validate (for example in Java you have the class [Robot](https://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html)).

 ## Running the applications